Bergamot: Citrus aurantium var. bergamia (Risso)

 For instance, a GC of our bergamot oil showed 41.09% of limonene, 4.38% of beta-pinene, 1.27% of alpha-pinene, and 6.58% of gamma-terpinene.
 It also contains 27.46% of the ester linalyl acetate and 12.94% of the alcohol linalool.
 In addition, this oil has a specific gravity of .8724 and a refractive index of 1.467 at 20°C.

-Download independent third party lab reports including GC/MS and pesticide testing results for the current lot click here for the pesticide and GC/MS reports; results include a comparative analysis with ISO and the Pharmacopeia when available.
-If you have a different lot number, please contact firstname.lastname@example.org.
+Independent third-party lab reports including GC/MS and pesticide testing results are available upon request.
+Please send a request to email@example.com and include the essential oil Latin name and lot number; results include a comparative analysis with ISO and the Pharmacopeia when available.

 Curious about bottle sizes?
 Click here.